DemonBoiAnzu/DeathNote/README.md

 Using the API is simple, first you need to add Death Note as a dependancy to your addon - and as a depend in your plugin.yml.

-Side note: you must compile using Java 16

 First, you need the jitpack repo

 Maven: